Taking care of those who care

-“To detect possible disorders and analyze the therapy results, we start the session by conducting two surveys with three questions, one at the entrance and the other at the exit of the sessions.
-For now, one hundred percent of the people who have tried the experience want to repeat it,” says Merche Rodríguez, supervisor of the Vall d’Hebron Psychiatry Department.
+“To detect possible disorders and analyze the results of the therapy, we began the session by conducting two surveys with three questions, one at the beginning and another at the end of the sessions.
+For now, 100% of the people who have tried the experience want to repeat it, ”says Merche Rodríguez, nursing supervisor of the Psychiatry department of the Vall d’Hebron Hospital.

 Privacy Policy